ekiefl/ekiefl.github.io/about/index.md

 become more uncomfortable than wrist pain.
 As a result, establishing a proper work-life balance and managing my RSI is an ongoing effort for me.

-I mention these two by-products of my PhD (anvi'o and Talon) because realistically, they have served as the cornerstone of my capabilities as a software developer, and have greatly influenced my interests in tech.